mikeaddos/printf/README.md

 C - printf projects

-Done and submitted by Mcheal Addo and Bright Adams
+Done and submitted by Micheal Addo and Bright Adams